gowda-rg/AI-instructor-demo/README.md

-# AI Instructor Demo – Tutedude
+# AI Instructor Demo

-This repository contains a structured demo submission for the **AI Instructor role at Tutedude**.
+This repository contains a structured demo for the **AI Instructor role **.
 It explores fundamental and advanced concepts around **AI Alignment** and **Prompt Engineering**, demonstrating technical understanding and the ability to communicate clearly and effectively.

 ---
 ## 🎬 Demo Video